 4. Students graduate with a Laurier Experience Record in addition to their degree.

-Specifically, 2,600 students were engaged in co-op programs, 1,600 enrolled in courses that involve a community service component, 800 students pursued a workplace partnership through respective courses, and more than 800 students participated in field partnerships.
+The LER program was launched in 2003.
+During its first year, 28 percent of the student body engaged in over 10,300 co-curricular activities.
+Specifically, 2,600 students were engaged in co-op programs, 1,600 enrolled in courses that involve a community service component, 800 students pursued a workplace partnership through respective courses and more than 800 students participated in field partnerships.